Darwin Football Club

-The Darwin Football Club, nicknamed, Buffaloes, is an Australian rules football club, playing in the Northern Territory Football League.
-It is the third oldest football club in the Northern Territory.
-Darwin has won the second most premierships in the NTFL competition.
+The Darwin Football Club, nicknamed the Buffaloes, is an Australian rules football club competing in the Northern Territory Football League.
+It is the third-oldest football club in the Northern Territory.
+Darwin has won the second-most premierships in the NTFL competition.
 It has produced a large number of Australian Footballers who went on to play professionally in the Australian Football League.